What happens on a First Aid Course?

 If someone is bleeding heavily, you must act on this before losing a fatal amount of blood.
 The First Aid at Work, First Aid Requalification & Emergency First Aid courses will teach you how to respond to this.
 You will learn how to apply pressure to a wound effectively and slow the bleeding.

 How To Save Someone Who Is Choking

 The above first aid courses will not just teach you how to save someone who is choking but recognise the signs in the first place so that you can act quickly.
 First aid training can teach you life-saving skills such as; the Heimlich manoeuvere (or abdominal thrusts) and how to apply a back blow correctly.

 Treating a Burn

 By treating a burn correctly, you can save yourself or another person from further pain or scarring.
-The First Aid Requalification, Emergency First Aid & First Aid at Work will teach you how to deal with minor and more serious burns.
-Although the Paediatric First Aid course covers how to treat burns on babies and children; no matter how serious you should seek medical attention.
+The First Aid Requalification, Emergency First Aid & First Aid at Work will teach you how to deal with minor and more severe burns.
+Although the Paediatric First Aid course covers how to treat burns on babies and children, you should seek medical attention no matter how serious.

 Treating Mental Health Issues

 Mental health problems can be equally dangerous to a person than physical ill-health.
 By becoming a mental health first aider, you will gain skills that could be potentially life-saving.
 The Mental Health First Aid course will teach you how to protect those who are at harm to themselves and guide them to the relevant support.